philipturner/metal-fft/README.md

 MetalFFT was an experiment in next-generation GPU acceleration for 1D, 2D, and 3D variations of Fast Fourier Transforms.

-> Note: The above statement is a parody of Swift for TensorFlow's [death](https://www.tensorflow.org/swift/guide/overview) acquired by slightly rewording it.
-MetalFFT isn't really in archive mode and I'll still accept pull requests.
+> Note: The above statement is a parody of Swift for TensorFlow's [death](https://www.tensorflow.org/swift/guide/overview), but it is serious.
+I recommend that you try [VkFFT](https://github.com/DTolm/VkFFT) for hardware-accelerated FFTs, which uses OpenCL on macOS.

-This framework's original purpose was to become a raw operator for a [Swift for TensorFlow](https://github.com/tensorflow/swift) Metal backend.
+This framework's original purpose was to become an operator for a larger GPGPU framework.
 Work on it paused due to unfavorable performance.
 For many transforms, Apple's CPU alternative from Accelerate runs faster.
 The A13 and later have AMX accelerators capable of ~2 TFLOPS, and the CPU implementation may harness that processing power.

-MetalFFT was also created to show Apple's Metal Performance Shaders (MPS) team how to support encoding MPS kernels into indirect command buffers.
-Due to the lack of a direct connection to machine learning, this will not be merged into a larger repository when constructing an S4TF Metal backend.
-For more context on the backend, see the [Differentiation iOS Demo](https://github.com/philipturner/differentiation-ios-demo).

 ## How to use